egordm/boosters/design/architecture/0000-architecture-overview.md

 ## Summary

-This document provides a birds-eye view of the xgboost-rs library architecture, establishing the major components, their responsibilities, and how they interact.
+This document provides a birds-eye view of the booste-rs library architecture, establishing the major components, their responsibilities, and how they interact.
 It serves as a map for navigating the more detailed RFCs.

 ## Motivation